nightness/cloud-lightning-messenger/README.md

 ## Fields for /members/{memberId}/messages/{messageId}

-All messages for a particular member are managed by this collection.
+All messages to a member is managed by this collection.
 If authorId == memberId it's a wall post, otherwise it's a message from the authorId.

 | Name       | Type        | Description                                     |
 | ---------- | ----------- | ----------------------------------------------- |